What is embodied carbon (and what can we do about it)?

 Why is tackling embodied carbon so important?

-Thanks to new innovations and technological advancements, the amount of operational carbon emissions produced by buildings has decreased, meaning the focus has moved to dealing with embodied carbon.
-By current estimates, embodied carbon is a significant contributor to the built environment’s impact on climate change, accounting for around 10% of global energy-related CO2 emissions.
+Thanks to new innovations and technological advancements, the amount of operational carbon emissions produced by buildings has decreased, meaning the focus has moved to dealing with embodied emissions.
+By current estimates, embodied carbon is a significant contributor to the built environment’s role in the climate crisis, accounting for around 10% of global energy-related CO2 emissions.
 This is why it’s become so prevalent in sustainability discourse – if we want to achieve net zero as a sector, we need to address the carbon emissions we produce throughout the entire construction life cycle.

 Learn more: Making a business case for sustainability: why now is the time to act